Orocrambus sophistes: Distribution

 This species is endemic to New Zealand.
 The range of this species is the Mackenzie Basin, Central Otago and Otago Lakes.
 O. sophistes is possibly extinct in its type locality.
 This species has been collected at Devils Elbow at Coronet Peak.

 Life cycle and behaviour

 Adults have been observed from mid-January to April.
 The male of the species is attracted to light.

 Habitat

 O. sophistes is a dryland specialist and occurs in short tussock grasslands where its host plant is a common component.

 Host species

 O. sophistes is associated with the endemic grass Festuca novae-zelandiae.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being Nationally Vulnerable.
 The reduction in the range of this species aligns with the contraction of range of its endemic host along with the fact that, as a result of the flightlessness of the female, this species has a limited ability to disburse.

+A proposed expansion of gold mining by OceanaGold at Macraes Flat, Central Otago, threatened O. sophistes population in Golden Bar, an open pit and one of three potential mine sites 55 km north of Dunedin.
+This led to objections by the Department of Conservation, three local rūnanga, and Forest & Bird; the latter cited "significant adverse effects on indigenous vegetation, fauna habitat, wetlands and freshwater ecosystems" if the area was mined, and in particular threats to this species.
+OceanaGold had previously proposed establishing the moth's host plant at a nearby site and recreating its habitat, but in May 2025, in response to criticism of this plan, they reserved the right not to proceed with mining at Golder Bar pending an environmental impact assessment.